akbinod/akbinod.Tuner/README.md

 </ul>

 #### Tagging Theta
 The purpose of tuning is to find args that work for the task at hand.
 It might be a somewhat lengthy process, and this feature lets you tag some theta with a word that you can search for in the output file.
-I like using 'avoid', 'exact' and 'close'.
+I like using 'avoid', 'exact' and 'close', the defaults you see in the UI.
+You could customize this.
+Modify constants.py and update the `Tags` enum.
+Code comments there will explain your options.
 Pick a scheme that works for you, and stick with it.
 I'd recommend something like jsonpath to search the saved invocation tree.

 #### Grid Search